Please consider supporting this podcast:

 [38:09] Sharon Collier: So I guess the answer to your

 [38:10] Michelle: question.
 So you went on to give him the advice, don’t date, don’t I mean it’s really simple.
 But that’s a big part of the problem that we have is that men won’t date widows.
-So we have Like a woman widowed as an early 20 or which, you know, I like, like we have women when all through who can face this challenge their entire life of men who just have the parameters set, I won’t date widows.
-Or who say, I will, I would like to marry you, but only if you will cancel your first ceiling, and what that does to a woman to have to choose, you know, her husband, like, like it’s just an impossible situation that we have created for many women.
+So we have a woman widowed as an early 20 or which, you know, I like we have women when all through who can face this challenge their entire life of men who just have the parameters set, I won’t date widows.
+Or who say, I would like to marry you, but only if you will cancel your first sealing, and what that does to a woman to have to choose, you know, her husband, it’s just an impossible situation that we have created for many women.

 [39:42] Michelle: It is.
-I was, I was happy and I love, I love your attitude.
+I was happy and I love, I love your attitude.
 I hope it doesn’t sound like I’m saying, your life is horrible.
 That’s not my goal at all.
 What I’m trying to do, I appreciate how positive you are, and I do think you have a wonderful energy and a wonderful, you know, like some guy is gonna be really lucky.
-But, um, but I feel like this, um, needs to be.
-More people, more people need to be more aware of this, of this challenge that
+But more people need to be more aware of this challenge that

-[40:27] Michelle: you know, one idea, one idea I have is that we could, like I always say, take polygamy off the shelf and get rid of it because it would solve a huge part of the core, the whole huge core of this problem, not necessarily the getting lawns mowed, cause that’s, that’s all single younger women, you know, that might need different answers, but the Scarlet W. Could be hugely alleviated by acknowledging that we know less than we think we know and that we that that God ordained marriage between a man and a woman every time consistently throughout scripture always, right?
-That was God’s standard, and that would at least take off this part about not dating widows, making you and your ceiling, and I, I have.
-I’ve only ever heard one apostle or general authority even acknowledge or speak on this, and I was glad to hear it because I at least know that they know, right?
-They like they are aware of it.
-They just don’t speak on it, but it was um Elder Holland, and was it in Lima, Peru?
+[40:27] Michelle: you know, one idea I have is that we could, like I always say, take polygamy off the shelf and get rid of it because it would solve a huge part of the core, the whole huge core of this problem, not necessarily the getting lawns mowed, cause that’s all single younger women that might need different answers, but the Scarlet W Could be hugely alleviated by acknowledging that we know less than we think we know and that we that that God ordained marriage between a man and a woman every time consistently throughout scripture always, right?
+That was God’s standard, and that would at least take off this part about not dating widows, making you and your sealing, and I’ve only ever heard one apostle or general authority even acknowledge or speak on this, and I was glad to hear it because I at least know that they know, they are aware of it.
+They just don’t speak on it, but it was Elder Holland, and was it in Lima, Peru?
 Do I have that right?

 [41:39] Sharon Collier: I think